shopware/developer-portal/DOCS.md

 $ ../developer-portal/docs-cli embed
 ```

-You can use `--configure` (or `-c`) and manually enter custom branches and organizations for testing feature branches
+This command will clone all repositories into your `developer-portal` checkout.
+You can use `--configure` (or `-c`) and
-and forked repositories.
+manually enter custom branches and organizations for testing feature branches and forked repositories.

 ## Remove mount points